 What’s true about flu

-Here are the top seven myths we’re hearing about flu shots.
+Here are the top five myths we’re hearing about the flu shot.
 And why the truth will make you feel better.

-Truth: According to the Centers for Disease Control and Prevention (CDC), no form of the flu vaccine will give you the flu.
+Truth: According to the Centers for Disease Control and Prevention (CDC), no form of the flu vaccine will give you or your family the flu.
 Some people do have mild symptoms after receiving the vaccine, which is normal.
-These symptoms may last a few hours or up to a day, but it's not flu illness.
+These symptoms may last a few hours or up to a day, but it’s not flu illness.
+Everyone six months or older should get the flu shot, but it’s especially important for young children and adults 65 years and older.
 After you receive the shot, it can take about two weeks for the body to build up protection against flu viruses.

 See how vaccines work